 1935 George V Jubilee

 The Royal Town again held celebrations led by Alderman John Willmott who also wrote a play.
-This time he played the part of Bishop Vesey, and the success of this and the earlier pageant of 1928 precipitated the celebration of John Vesey through the setting up of the Vesey Gardens.
+This time he played the part of Bishop Vesey (pictured), and the success of this and the earlier pageant of 1928 precipitated the setting up of the Vesey Gardens as a permanent memorial to John Vesey.

 1939 Vesey Gardens